Can Patient on Hospice Care Also Receive Medicaid Coverage?

 My 86-year-old sister has been in a nursing home since November of 2017.
 The paperwork is still “working” to qualify her for Medicaid (New Mexico).
 However, just recently, the doctor has requested hospice for her because she has been declining.
 I understand that hospice is under Medicare.
 My question is, if she continues to decline, would it be possible to take her home and still qualify for any of the Medicaid benefits?

-That is correct.
+That depends on New Mexico’s Medicaid program.
 Medicaid pays for nursing home care and Medicare for hospice care.
 To receive hospice care, the doctor must certify that the patient is unlikely to live for more than six months and the patient has to agree to receive only comfort care (often called “palliative” care), not medical care, which aims to cure the ailment.
 The reality is that some patients actually do better with palliative care and end up living longer than six months, sometimes even being deemed to be no longer terminally ill and going back to regular Medicare.
 On the other hand, in many cases, patients opt into hospice care only at the very end of life and receive only a few days or weeks of hospice care.

 Hospice care can be provided anywhere—in special hospice facilities, at home, in a nursing home, or in assisted living.
 It can be combined with Medicaid, which pays for the basic costs with the hospice care supplementing what Medicaid covers.